Resume a saved online passport application

 You may be thinking, "If it takes 10 days, wouldn't it be the same to apply in person?", but there are definite advantages to applying online.

-• The process can be completed from home : There is no need to go to a passport center, and you can apply at your leisure.
+- The process can be completed at home: There is no need to go to a passport center, and you can apply at your convenience.

-• Payment by credit card was convenient for me as I don't carry cash.
+- They accept credit card payments: This was convenient for me since I don't carry cash.

 In particular, not having to spend money on photography was a major benefit.
 Recent smartphone cameras have high image quality, so as long as you meet the requirements, your application will be approved.